MartinKlefas/simpleTimer/README.md

         ## Some Other Code
         t.stop_looped("timer2")

+## Using a "with" block
+The last method of timing some code is to use a with block - which is basically just a style choice in this context, and implements the same basic start and stop functions automatically:

+    with timer.start("my with task"):
+        ## Some Code
+        ## some more code

 ## Report generation
 At the end of your code call `.report()` and it'll retirn a report to the string - so call `print(t.report()) ` if you want it printing to screen.